I just overheard your station promoting an upcoming concert that will be promoting the War on Drugs.

 7) The Drug War, as we speak, is causing civil wars in South America and empowering a self-styled "Drug War Hitler" in the Philippines.

 8) HG Wells and Jules Verne loved coca wine, Benjamin Franklin and Marcus Aurelius enjoyed opium.
 Plato's views of the afterlife were inspired by psychedelics (at Eleusis).
-And the entire Vedic-Hindu religion was inspired by the psychoactive effects of the soma plant.
+And the entire Vedic-Hindu religion was inspired by the psychoactive effects of the Soma plant.

 Drugs are not the enemy, ignorance is -- the ignorance that the Drug War encourages by teaching us to fear drugs rather than to understand them.